 Over two million Washington citizens abuse drugs and alcohol at a rate much greater than the national average, with drugs and alcohol accounting for 19.32 percent of all deaths in Washington in the last decade, compared to only 12.71 percent nationally.

 Keep reading to find out all about drug abuse and alcohol treatment centers in Washington State, and how to find effective forms of treatment for yourself or your loved one!

 Rising Needs for Effective Behavioral Health Treatment in Washington

 To deal with the situation, the state has enacted new legislation and strengthened restrictions.
 Washington has some of the greatest addiction treatment centers in the country, with comprehensive rehabilitation programs that assist long-term recovery.
-To help recovering addicts achieve long-term sobriety, drug rehabs in Washington offers a variety of treatments such as detox, CBT, DBT therapy, and relapse prevention with sober community living.
+To help recovering addicts achieve long-term sobriety, drug rehabs in Washington offers a variety of treatments such as detox, CBT, DBT therapy, group therapy, and relapse prevention with sober community living.

 Washington’s Opioid Crisis

 The rise of fentanyl and the spread of this deadly opioid across the country has led to overwhelmed local drug rehab centers and a lack of services for which Washington has become a national leader.

 Although Washington is a beautiful state, it is not immune to the public health problems that the rest of the country is experiencing.
 Washington is definitely a part of the opioid crisis, according to the National Institute on Drug Abuse, with 737 opioid-related deaths in 2018 and a higher toll each year since.
 Fortunately, there are many private options for healing and recovery with resources and treatment institutions available across the country, including a substantial portion of drug rehab Washington offerings.[/vc_column_text]